MARY MCMAHON, M.B.A., MS, RN

 Founder and Executive Director

 Since September of 2008, Mary has dedicated herself to the ‘vision and mission’ as founder of Nurses for the Nations.
 Over the past eight years, Nurses for the Nations has performed outreach operations in Southern India, Liberia, West Africa, Zimbabwe, Guinea West Africa, Haiti (Port-Au-Prince), Cap-Haitian, Ecuador and Guatemala where professionals and lay individuals bring compassionate care to those in desperate need.
 Mary calls these areas ‘ground‐zero’ because they are populated with men, women and children completely cut off from access to medical care, spiritual support and the authentic message of the gospel.
 NFTN’s leaders believe it is ONLY through God’s blessing and His anointing they have been able to serve these poor regions as the open door to assist ministry partnering pastors in areas of dire need requiring spiritual intervention, compassionate care works and relief of suffering.
 NFTN also helps empower remote communities through education, small health and work projects.
-From 2008 through 2016, NFTN has served over ten-thousand individuals and shared the message of the gospel.
+From 2008 through mid-2017, NFTN has served over eleven-thousand individuals and shared the message of the gospel.

 Mary has a Master’s in Business Administration from Mercer University Stetson School of Business and Economics, a Master of Science Degree in Management from RPI (Rennselear Polytechnic Institute) and a Bachelor of Science Degree with a major in Nursing from Western Connecticut State University.
 She received the GNA First Chapter Nursing Innovation Award for excellence in nursing in 2012 and the Savannah Community Stars Award for Nurses for the Nation’s work in the national and international community in 2010.
 She is an active member of Compassion Christian Church in Savannah, Georgia and believes nonprofit organizations must take an active role in supporting their Church in the work of transformation, medical relief of suffering in the community and developing countries at large.
 Mary is married to husband Bob and enjoys as much time with her out-of-state family as possible, especially with her awesome grand-daughter Hannah.
 Mary loves nature walks, writing and spending time with her husband Bob, the love of her life.